ciren/cilib-tutorial/src/pages/rvar/class.md

 It returns the a `tuple` containing the `RNG` used as well as the resulting random value/s of type A.

 <div class="callout callout-info">
-It should be noted that when we call `run`, or any method that uses `run`, with on the same `RVar` with the same `RNG` it will produce the same result.
+It should be noted that when we call `run`, or any method that uses `run`, on the same `RVar` with the same `RNG` it will produce the same result.

 ```tut:book:invisible
 import cilib._